 The mixer sends the digital audio signals to a laptop computer running Audacity.
 It is a free, easy-to-use, multi-track audio editor and recorder for Windows, Mac OS X, GNU/Linux and other operating systems.
 The interface is translated into many languages.
 Audacity is free software, developed by a group of volunteers and distributed under the GNU General Public License (GPL).

-We also use Audacity to edit out podcast and produce the MP3 file that contains our weekly show.
+We also use Audacity to edit our podcast and produce the MP3 file that contains our weekly show.
 You will need to download an MP3 encoder if you wish to export MP3 files from Audacity.
 We downloaded the recommended LAME MP3 encoder.